browniebroke/django-codemod/docs/codemods.md

   `ContextPopException` and `RequestContext` in `django.template.base` by import from `django.template.context`.

+Applied by passing the `--removed-in 3.1` or `--deprecated-in 1.3` option:

+- Replace compatibility imports of `ACTION_CHECKBOX_NAME` in `django.contrib.admin` by import from `django.contrib.admin.helpers`.

 ## Removed in Django 4.0

 Applied by passing the `--removed-in 4.0` or `--deprecated-in 3.0` option: